publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch41/schIV/m__us_usc_t15_s1691e.md

         (2) has reason to believe that the alleged violation would be a violation of the Fair Housing Act \[[42 U.S.C.
 3601][/us/usc/t42/s3601] et seq.\]; and

-        (3) does not refer the matter to the Attorney General pursuant to subsection (g) of this section,
+        (3) does not refer the matter to the Attorney General pursuant to subsection (g),

         the agency shall notify the Secretary of Housing and Urban Development of the violation, and shall notify the applicant that the Secretary of Housing and Urban Development has been notified of the alleged violation and that remedies for the violation may be available under the Fair Housing Act.